Volunteer with Children in Mexico

 Volunteering at a Special Needs Center in Mexico

 Projects Abroad also works with a center for handicapped children in Guadalajara.
-The children have a wide range of disabilities, and work can range from feeding and dressing the children to teaching the older ones how to read and write.
+The children have a wide range of disabilities, and work can range from helping the younger children get ready for the day in the morning to teaching the older ones how to read and write.
 The children at the center are usually between 6 and 12 years old, and need all the time and attention you can give them.

 Volunteering at a Care Placement in Mexico